eco-association/governance_proposals/README.md

 forge install
 ```

-There may be an issue with the libraries not being found in the `currency-1.5` git submodule.
+There may be an issue with the libraries not being found in the `currency-1.5` or `op-eco` git submodule.
 If this occurs, run:

 ```
 cd lib/currency-1.5